Maintaining data security in the cloud is becoming more challenging. Discover how organizations’ best practices and security tools may help

 It is becoming more common that cloud security failures occur due to organizations’ faults.
-A regulatory tendency to place the onus of securing personal data squarely on the shoulders of the data owner (e.g the entity that collects data) accelerates this trend.
+A regulatory tendency to place the onus of securing personal data squarely on the shoulders of the data owner (e.g, the entity that collects data) accelerates this trend.
 So, being liable for data security breaches, organizations as the main data owners must take responsibility to ensure that they have suitable security and compliance measures in place.

 Lack of clear understanding of what security measures the organizations must implement often results in devastating outcomes.
 Oracle provides several examples of organizations’ failures to maintain their area of the shared responsibility model and the outcomes of such a lapse.

 Financial losses are always painful, especially when occurred as a result of the organization’s failure.
 An interesting incident occurred in 2019 when one manufacturing enterprise decided to migrate its internal applications to AWS.
 Shortly, a disgruntled employee launched multiple AWS instances before resigning.
 The incident was detected only after the enterprise received a hefty bill from Amazon.
 The incident happened because the organization failed to maintain its obligations of the shared responsibility model.
 Namely, it lacked a reliable system to detect and alert of unusual activity.
 Simply checking the AWS billing dashboard would’ve helped significantly reduce the losses.
-The total amount of financial losses was not disclosed, but it is estimated to reach millions of US dollars.
+The total financial losses were not disclosed, but it is estimated to reach millions of US dollars.

-Ceasing operation is even more severe prospective than suffering financial losses.
+Ceasing operation is an even more severe perspective than suffering financial losses.
 Such an outcome occurred in 2018 when a hacker gained access to the cloud credentials of one hosting company.
 Applying a phishing attack against a privileged user, hackers then demanded a ransom in return for control of the cloud environment.
 This incident happened because the organization failed to provide sufficient security measures to prevent the initial phishing attack and had no automated tools to detect suspicious behavior in the cloud.
 After an attempt to regain control of the cloud by the organization, the hacker deleted all data stored in it.
 Due to the severity of the attack, the enterprise had nothing to be done other than ceasing operations within days.

 Steep fines are the next painful outcome that organizations may experience due to their ignorance to maintain their part of the shared responsibility model.
 In 2019, a healthcare provider adopted cloud service but failed to set appropriate configurations.
 As a result, the organization’s email solutions bypassed the check to ensure that the personal health information (PHI) of their clients is not transmitted externally.
 As it appeared later, the healthcare provider lacked automatic alerts to notify when critical configuration settings changed.
 Such a big failure resulted in a fine estimated at US$1.5 million.